gravitational/teleport/rfd/0099-pod-access-requests.md

 1. Teleport RBAC controls access to each Pod.

-When a user has at least one role that has a non-empty list of `kubernetes_resources`, Teleport will only allow access to the Pods included in the list, even for cases where other roles allow unrestricted access to other Pods or the Kubernetes RBAC allows access to other Pods. `kubernetes_resources` is a subset of the super-set allowed by the user's Kubernetes RBAC principals.
+When a user has at least one role that has a non-empty list of `kubernetes_resources`, Teleport will only allow access to the Pods included in the list.
+For cases where multiple roles match the same Pod, Teleport will forward all Kubernetes RBAC principals defined for roles that fullfill the cluster's labels and pod names.
+`kubernetes_resources` is a subset of the super-set allowed by the user's Kubernetes RBAC principals.
+It means that Teleport won't be able to include pods allowed by Teleport `kubernetes_resources` but whose access is denied by Kubernetes RBAC principals.

 To do this, Teleport will intercept requests destined for Pod endpoints - Appendix A - to either authorize requests that are destined for specific Pods or to